 FESTIVAL WINNERS

-Festival winners are not always great short films (in my opinion) but across these pages are some of the best short films that have won major awards.
+Festival winners are - strangely - not always great short films but across these pages are some of the best shorts that have won major awards.

 The Chubbchubbs! by Eric Armstrong (2002) (US) (5m)

-Written by Jeff Wolverton and directed by Eric Armstrong, The Chubbchubbs! won the Best Short Animation Oscar in 2003 and was nominated for a BAFTA the same year.
-The Chubbchubbs! was the first short animation film produced by Sony PIctures Imageworks (SPI) and helped positiion SPI as both a special effects company and an animation studio (now Sony Pictures Animation) but its feature films have failed to dent the dominance of Pixar and Dreamworks.
+Written by Jeff Wolverton and directed by Eric Armstrong, The Chubbchubbs! won the Best Short Animation Oscar in 2003 and was nominated for a BAFTA.
+The Chubbchubbs! was the first short animation film produced by Sony PIctures Imageworks (SPI) and helped positiion SPI as both a visual effects company and an animation studio (Sony Pictures Animation) but its feature films have failed to dent the dominance of Pixar and Dreamworks.

 Soft by Simon Ellis (2007) (UK) (14m)